craftcms/docs/docs/3.x/dev/tags.md

 ### Showing children

-To show the children of the current element in the loop, use the `{% children %}` tag.
-When Craft gets to this tag, it will loop through the element’s children, applying the same template defined between your `{% nav %}` and `{% endnav %}` tags to those children.
+The `{% children %}` tag will output the children of the current element in the loop, using the same template defined between your `{% nav %}` and `{% endnav %}` tags.

 If you want to show some additional HTML surrounding the children, but only in the event that the element actually has children, wrap your `{% children %}` tag with `{% ifchildren %}` and `{% endifchildren %}` tags.

-::: tip
+::: warning
-The `{% nav %}` tag should _only_ be used in times when you want to show elements in a hierarchy, and you want the DOM to express that hierarchy.
-If you want to loop through elements linearly, use Twig’s [for](https://twig.symfony.com/doc/tags/for.html) tag instead.
+Don’t add any special logic between your `{% ifchildren %}` and `{% endifchildren %}` tags.
+These are special tags that are used to identify the raw HTML that should be output surrounding nested nav items.
+They don’t get parsed in the order you’d expect.
 :::

 ## `paginate`